-You’re spending over $100 on your boots, so don’t skimp out on the socks!
+You’re spending over $100 on your boots, so don’t skimp out on the tactical boot socks!
 Socks should match your boots in terms of quality and durability.
 Why churn through budget socks every couple of months?

 I’ll be comparing the three pairs of socks in this review to the classic USOA socks that are found on shelves in every Clothing & Sales store around the country.

 Our Control Sock: Appalachian Hosiery USOA Boot Sock

 This is the classic Army boot sock that countless soldiers have relied on since as early as 1993.
 In general, cotton isn’t the best material for socks, but the silver-plated nylon fibers woven into these socks are anti-microbial, an invaluable part of boot socks that anyone who’s rucked for more than a day can attest.

 These socks are great right out of the packaging but tend to have a lower life expectancy.
 While they’re nothing particularly special, they are a solid product at a good value that can act as the standard that we can measure other boot socks against.

 So the question is, can we do better than the standard issue?

 Review: Under Armour Heatgear Socks